 By assuming that all supply pins connected to a supply signal_name on a specific designator are shorted together.
 This is done by specifying a unique terminal (of Terminal_type Pin_Rail) for one or more designator.pin_names in one or more than one component.

-By assuming that all supply pins connected to a bus_label_name are shorted together.
+By assuming that all supply pins connected to a supply bus_label are shorted together.
 This is done by specifying a unique terminal (of Terminal_type Pin_Rail) for all pins that are connected to a specific bus_label on at least one supply pin.

 By assuming that all supply pins connected to a supply bus_label on a specific designator are shorted together.
 This is done by specifying a unique terminal (of Terminal_type Pin_Rail) for one or more designator.pin_names in one or more than one component.